adamcharnock/lightbus/docs/reference/configuration.md

 The schema config resides under both the [API config] and the [schema config].

-Transports are specifed as follows:
+Transports are specified as follows:

 ```
 ... parent yaml ...